 19. Scotch Expressions Tape and Washi Tape***

 Jazz up your whiteboard and other items around the room with colored tape.
 I used it to create an agenda board and to keep my word wall organized.
-Update: washi tape is a must-have for keeping a Chrome Cart organized.
+Update: washi tape is a must-have for keeping a Chrome Cart organized and to create beautiful anchor charts.

 20. Soft Dice*